Jokuyen/transactionsAnalyzer/README.md

 Within the 2nd option, the user can view a monthly graph for a given year.
 Available options include showing all transactions, showing filtered transactions, or showing specific transactions.

 ## Origin of the Project
-Back when I was working at Trader Joe's and buying the premade lunches and groceries there, I wondered how much I was spending.
+Back when I was working at Trader Joe's—buying the premade lunches and groceries there—I wondered how much I was spending.

 Unfortunately, my credit card account doesn't allow the ability to analyze my transactions.
 (At least to my knowledge.)
 At best, I could scroll through the list of transactions and view each one individually.
 Nothing fancy.